uckocaman/uckocaman/README.md

 In addition to these, I attend trainings and develop projects to improve myself in the fields of Cloud and Data Engineering.
 I am interested in woodworking as a hobby.

-- 👯 I’m looking to collaborate on data analysis projects.
 - 📫 How to reach me: umutkocaman@pm.me

 ### Connect with me: